sandrine3375/Projects-on-India/README.md

-## Workflow
+# Workflow
-After dowloading, data et feature selection:
+## After dowloading: data et feature selection
 The columns which presented relevant information for  analysis were the columns containing informations on class level ( revenue), geolocalisation, cast, religion

 ### Selection of the househoold characterics